ant-design/ant-design-pro-site/docs/docs/request.en-US.md

 }
 ```

-Of course you can also modify or customize some of the logic of your project through the runtime configuration of `request` exposed in `app.ts`, see `@umijs/plugin-request`'s [documentation](https://umijs.org/plugins/plugin- request).
+Of course you can also modify or customize some of the logic of your project through the runtime configuration of `request` exposed in `app.tsx`, see `@umijs/plugin-request`'s [documentation](https://umijs.org/plugins/plugin- request).

 When there is an HTTP error or `success` is `false` in the returned data request will throw an exception which will be caught by useRequest when you use it, in most cases you don't need to care about the exception, the uniform error handling will do a uniform error hints.
 For some scenarios where you need to handle errors manually, you can use the `onError` method or the `error` object exposed by useRequest to do custom handling.